CORE-GATECH-GROUP/serpent-tools/docs/examples/DepletionReader.rst

 Limitations
 -----------

-Currently, the :py:class:`~serpentTools.parsers.DepletionReader`
-cannot catch materials with underscore in the name, due to variables like ``ING_TOX`` also containing an underscore.
+Currently, the |depReader| cannot catch materials with underscore in the name, due to variables like ``ING_TOX`` also containing an underscore.
 Issue `#58 <https://github.com/CORE-GATECH-GROUP/serpent-tools/issues/58>`_

 Settings
 --------

-The :py:class:`~serpentTools.parsers.DepletionReader`
+The |depReader|
 also has a collection of settings to control what data is stored.
 If none of these settings are modified, the default is to store all the data from the output file.